tbreuss/notes-client/README.md

 ## Demo

 You can see a Demo running at: <https://notes.tebe.ch>
-Login details are "guest" with "guest".
+Login details are "guest" with "guestguest".

 ## More npm commands